gvwilson/sensibleadventures/nardica/nardica.md

 glancing fearfully toward the entrance as the chants of "Warrant!
 Warrant!
 Warrant!" grew louder and angrier.

-Something crashed---a stall toppling over or a bot being knocked off its feet.
 "Citizens!
 Remain calm!
 We are operating with full legal authority!